Hope House Family Navigation Program

 MACAA’s Hope House Family Navigation program aims to support and empower families to reach their full potential.
 Hope House, in partnership with families, community service providers, and other local resources, provides coaching, education, and skill building.
 The program supports the development of social connections that promote resilience and break the cycle of poverty.

-Hope House families must commit to weekly coaching sessions and follow the cohort-based program, Navigating Thriving Futures, as well as maintain a healthy, clean, and safe home.
-Housing in Charlottesville/Albemarle and program services are provided—families must remit a nominal fee monthly to remain in the program.
+Hope House families participate in weekly coaching sessions and follow the cohort-based program, Navigating Thriving Futures, as well as maintain a healthy, clean, and safe home.
+Housing in Charlottesville/Albemarle and program services are provided—families pay a nominal monthly program fee.

 To be eligible for the program, applicants must 1) be homeless or imminently homeless; 2) be a parent of dependent children in their custody; 3) be a resident of MACAA’s service area for at least six months; 4) work at least part time or be enrolled in a qualified post-secondary educational program; 5) possess the legal documents to work in the Unites States; and, 6) be free of criminal convictions.